scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 The method should recursively call itself as long as the result of `f` returns a `Right`.
-If we can make `tailRecM` tail recursive, we should do so and inherit from `RecursiveTailRecM` to allow Cats to perform additional internal optimisations.
+If we can make `tailRecM` tail recursive, we should do so to allow Cats to perform additional internal optimisations.

 ### Exercise: Branching out Further with Monads